Research into Squirrels Takes Flight on Campus

 Instruction/Liaison Librarian C.J.
 Wong led a team of three students and two assistant professors in the installation of nesting boxes for flying squirrels in the woods behind parking lot K this summer, to learn whether there are any of the nocturnal animals in the area.

-Using a SCURCA grant to fund its research, the team of assistant professor of civil engineering Cynthia Carlson and assistant professor of biology Azam Noori; and student biology majors Julianna DeSantis, Gabrielle Kazz and Jacx Canistraro, hung about 20 nesting boxes.
+Using a SCURCA grant to fund its research, the team, including assistant professor of civil engineering Cynthia Carlson and assistant professor of biology Azam Noori, who is a Zampell Family Faculty Fellow; and student biology majors Julianna DeSantis, Gabrielle Kazz and Jacx Canistraro, hung about 20 nesting boxes.

 “They are like a bluebird box but the hole is on the side so a squirrel will go in it,” Wong said.
 “If it’s a bluebird box you put the whole on the front.”